elastio/bon/website/blog/how-to-do-named-function-arguments-in-rust.md

 author: Veetaha
 ---

-A lot of modern languages have a builtin feature called "named function arguments".
+Many modern languages have a built-in feature called "named function arguments".
 This is how it looks in Python, for example:

 ```py
 def greet(name: str, age: int) -> str: